 UV-C disinfection, primarily from 254 nm low-pressure mercury lamps (also referred to as Ultraviolet Germicidal Irradiation UVGI), is an effective technique for the disinfection of air and surfaces.
 For example, it is being increasingly used in healthcare facilities to combat Healthcare Acquired Infections (HAI’s).
 UV-C lamps in the Heating Ventilation and Air Conditioning (HVAC) systems can prevent the transmission of airborne pathogens such as tuberculosis bacteria and influenza viruses.
 Portable UV-C lamp systems are used in the process of decontaminating patient rooms or surgical suites.

 To ensure the germicidal effect is maintained, particularly with respect to lamp ageing, the UV dose must be checked.
 This is achieved by measuring the UV irradiance at the location of exposure using a suitably qualified UV radiometer.
-Additionally, the potential risk to skin and eyes from relatively low UV intensity must also be determined if there is the possibility of human exposure to the UV radiation.
-Carrying out both measurements with one device requires UV radiometers with a very large dynamic range.

 The X1-1-UV-3718 UV radiometer supersedes the X9-11 UV radiometer which has been the UV radiometer recommended by international organizations and institutes for many years when using germicidal UV-C radiation as a preventive measure against the nosocomial transmission of tuberculosis.